UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01a_Instructions.md

 Navigate back to **GitHub Desktop**… You should see your new changes highlighted.

-1. Push new Chapter 1a changes to chapter-01a branch
+1. Push new Chapter 1a changes to chapter-01a branch (Look to the bottom left of your screen and write a summary)

 <img src="Images/push_ch_1a_to_ch_1a_branch.png"
      alt="Cropped image of bottom left corner of GitHub Desktop screen where description 'Create and complete chapter 1a' is given and blue 'Commit 1 file to chapter-01a' button is circled in red at the bottom."